Individual appointments with the CCD are available to support students and alumni with career-related concerns and questions.

 Canceling or Rescheduling Your Appointment

-To cancel, go to the appointments page (via the Career Center drop-down menu), click on the appointment you wish to cancel, the click the cancel button.
+If you are unable to attend your appointment, please cancel your appointment in Handshake at least 18 hours in advance so that our office may be notified and your spot may be given to another student.
+To cancel, go to the Handshake appointments page (via the Career Center drop-down menu).
+Click on the appointment you wish to cancel, then click the cancel button.

-To reschedule, cancel your existing appointment and then schedule a new appointment.
-If you need to reschedule, but want an appointment soon we recommend periodically checking availability in Handshake.
-Students/alumni do sometimes cancel appointments which opens those slots for others to select.
+If you would like to reschedule your appointment, first, cancel your existing appointment.
+Then schedule a new appointment.
+If you need to reschedule but want an appointment soon, we recommend periodically checking availability in Handshake.
+Students/alumni do sometimes cancel appointments, which opens those slots for others to select.

-You have until 18 hours before the appointment start time to cancel/reschedule within Handshake.
-There are no consequences of canceling (and/or rescheduling) your appointment more than 18 hours in advance.
+You have until 18 hours before the appointment start time to cancel/reschedule your appointment in Handshake.
+There are no consequences if you cancel and/or reschedule your appointment more than 18 hours in advance.